-2 This section is not "soliciting material," is not deemed filed wit the SEC, and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+2 This section is not "soliciting material," is not deemed filed with the SEC, and is not to be incorporated by reference in any filing of the Company under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.

 This year, the Audit Committee, after appropriate review and discussion, determined that it had fulfilled its responsibilities under the Charter.
 The Audit Committee has reviewed and discussed the Consolidated Financial Statements for Fiscal 2004 with management and the independent auditors; management represented to the Audit Committee that Quantum's Consolidated Financial Statements were prepared in accordance with generally accepted accounting principles.
 This review included a discussion with management of the quality, not merely the acceptability, of Quantum's accounting principles, the reasonableness of significant estimates and judgments, and the clarity of disclosure in Quantum's Consolidated Financial Statements.
-The Audit Committee discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees", including the independence of the independent auditors.
-The Audit Committee received from the auditors the written disclosures and the letter from the auditors required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committees".
-In reliance on these views and discussions, and the report of the independent auditors, the Audit Committee has recommended to the Board, and the Board has approved, the inclusion of the audited Consolidated Financial Statements in Quantum's Annual Report on Form 10-K for the year ended March 31, 2004 for filing with the SEC.
+The Audit Committee discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61, as amended, "Communication with Audit Committees", including the independence of the independent auditors required by Independence Standards Board Standard No. 1, "Independence Discussions with Audit Committee has recommended to the Board, and the Board has approved, the inclusion of the audited Consolidated Financial Statements in Quantum's Annual Report on Form 10-K for the year ended March 31, 2004 for filing with the SEC.